 The World Bank ranks the Lion City as the best place in Asia – and the second overall – for doing business; it gets extra points for cutting the new company launch time to just over a day.
 The best place in the world to enforce contracts, Singapore recently amended its Companies Act to make ownership more transparent.
 Its strong, growth-focused ecosystem sees Singapore rank as one of the world’s most competitive economies.

 In 2017, Singapore’s EntrePass made it easier for expats to enter and establish a new business on the island in recent years.
 However, foreigners must meet several requirements before their entrepreneur visa is confirmed.
 These include getting at least SG$100,000 in funding from a government-accredited venture capitalist or angel investor.
-Foreign investors cannot run several types of businesses; these include coffee shops, bars, food courts, massage parlors, and employment agencies.
+Foreigners investing money cannot run several types of businesses; these include coffee shops, bars, food courts, massage parlors, and employment agencies.

 Where it does want innovators is in life sciences, energy, chemicals, aerospace, and electronics wafers.
 If you’re an engineer with a patent to your name, Singapore should be on your list.